William Darke: Military career

 During the French and Indian War, Darke served with George Washington in the 1755 Braddock Expedition under the command of British General Edward Braddock.
 Braddock's plan was to capture Fort Duquesne from the French to gain control over the Ohio River and valley.
 Even though there were many casualties and the British were defeated, Darke was not injured.
 Braddock died in the battle.

 In the American Revolutionary War, Darke served as a Continental Army captain in the 8th Virginia Regiment; he was wounded and taken prisoner at the Battle of Germantown in 1777.
 He was held in a British prison ship in New York Harbor until his exchange in 1780.
 He was promoted to lieutenant colonel and was probably present at the siege of Yorktown in 1781.

 After the war, he was sent out against the insurgents in the Whiskey Rebellion in 1784.
 With peace established, Darke served in the Virginia Convention in 1788 and subsequently was elected to and served in the Virginia legislature.
 As a lieutenant colonel in the Kentucky militia, Darke commanded the left wing at the disastrous Battle of the Wabash in 1791 during the Northwest Indian War.
 His son Captain Joseph Darke died as a result of wounds received in the battle.

 In 1790, General Josiah Harmar, with a poorly trained and ill-equipped army and volunteer militia, was sent to attack the Northwestern Confederacy of Indians on the upper Maumee River.
 Harmar was soundly defeated.
 President George Washington reinforced the army and assigned General Arthur St. Clair to command.
 St. Clair went north from Fort Washington, Ohio and built Fort Hamilton and Fort Jefferson.
-On October 1791, St. Clair left Fort Jefferson and camped at a spot later called Fort Recovery on November 3, 1791.
+In October 1791, St. Clair left Fort Jefferson and camped at a spot later called Fort Recovery on November 3, 1791.
 On November 4, his army of 1,400 men was surprised at sunrise by a large party of Indians.
 Within a few hours, St. Clair was forced to retreat under cover provided by Darke.
 Nine hundred men, women and children were reportedly killed.